FUB celebrating 25 years by giving back

 Over the last 25 years, First United Bank has built a reputation as a local business that supports the community it serves.

-On Wednesday, that tradition continued as employees delivered 1,750 goody bags to staff at Baptist Health Madisonville.
+That tradition continued last week as employees delivered 1,750 goody bags to staff at Baptist Health Madisonville.

 Every month in 2021, the bank will be doing an act of kindness at each of the bank branch locations as a show of appreciation and support, said Jayne Hundley, the bank’s senior vice president of marketing and public relations.